marcomd/marketris/README.md

 ## Mechanics

 Use all the logic you have to fit the pieces together to form complete rows and score points.
-Each n completed rows you will pass to the next level, the difficulty will increase but as someone will surely have said: "From great difficulties comes great money".
+Each n completed rows you will pass to the next level, the difficulty will increase but as someone said: "From great difficulties comes great scores".

 ## Controls